 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
 As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.

-staff.
+Stanford Health Care provides comprehensive services to refer and track patients, as well as provides the latest information and news for physicians and office staff.
 For help with all referral needs and questions visit Referring Physicians.

 The following tests may be ordered as part of the stroke work-up: